Piercings might be more common than ever, but don't take piercing lightly. Know the risks and understand basic safety precautions and aftercare steps.

 By Mayo Clinic Staff

-From ears to lips to bellybuttons, piercings are popular and easy to get.
-Still, don't let the ease of getting piercings stop you from doing your research.
-Piercings carry risks and can cause complications.
-The decisions you make now — such as where you get the piercing and how you care for the piercing — can help you prevent infection and speed the healing process.
+From ears to lips to bellybuttons, piercings are popular.
+But they also carry risks and can cause complications.
+Where you get a piercing and how you care for it can help you prevent infection and speed the healing process.

 - Allergic reactions.
 Some piercing jewelry — particularly pieces made of nickel — can cause allergic reactions.

 - Oral complications.
 Jewelry worn in tongue piercings can chip and crack your teeth and damage your gums.
 Tongue swelling after a new piercing can interfere with chewing and swallowing — and sometimes breathing.

 - Skin infections.
 A skin infection — which might cause redness, pain, swelling or a pus-like discharge — is possible after a piercing.

 - Other skin problems.
 Piercing can lead to scars and keloids — raised areas caused by an overgrowth of scar tissue.

 - Bloodborne diseases.
 If the equipment used to do the piercing is contaminated with infected blood, you can contract various bloodborne diseases — including hepatitis B, hepatitis C, tetanus and HIV.